-According to official statistics, there were nearly half a million dogs, almost 1.5 million cats and 85,000 horses living in Switzerland in 2009.
+According to official statistics, there were nearly half a million dogs, almost 1.5 million cats and 85,000 horses living in Switzerland in 2009 (2018 edit: Based on more recent statistics, this number is much higher: in 2016 there were 521'000 dogs, 1'655'000 cats and 117'000 horses living in Switzerland).
 In this issue of "Discover Switzerland" we aim to present different aspects of owning a pet – whether imported from your home country or acquired over here.
 There's a personal tale from one of our readers, and for those unable to own a pet, we feature some close-up animal encounters for children and adults.

 - All dogs must be micro-chipped and registered in the Amicus database